Updated 7/12/17 to include latest rate information.

-In the world of student loan refinancing and consolidation, two of the biggest names are SoFi, short for Social Finance, and DRB, short for Darien Rowayton Bank.
-Both SoFi and DRB have rock bottom interest rates, currently at around 2.3% for SoFi and just at hair under 4% for DRB.
+In the world of student loan refinancing and consolidation, two of the biggest names are SoFi, short for Social Finance, and Laurel Road, a product of Darien Rowayton Bank.
+Both SoFi and Laurel Road have rock bottom interest rates, currently at around 2.8% for SoFi and 3.8% for Laurel Road.
 Both lenders also have perks that other lenders cannot compete with.
 It is part of the reason these two lenders sit at the top of our big list of student loan consolidation companies.

 When it comes to comparing these two companies there are a ton of similarities, but there are also a few key differences.
 It is these subtle differences that can tip the scales in one direction or the other for many borrowers.